List of state highways in Maryland shorter than one mile (2–699): MD 327

 Maryland Route 327, which is known as Ikea Way, runs 0.51 mi from MD 7 east to a dead end within the town of Perryville in southwestern Cecil County.
 MD 327 begins at an intersection with MD 7 (Broad Street) on the eastern edge of the town of Perryville.
 The state highway heads southeast as a two-lane undivided road and crosses over Amtrak's Northeast Corridor railroad line.
-MD 327 comes to an intersection with Marion Tapp Parkway, which leads to the entrance of the adjacent Perryville Wastewater Treatment Plant and to Perryville Community Park located at the Perry Point promontory east of the Perry Point VA Medical Center property.
+MD 327 comes to an intersection with Marion Tapp Parkway, which leads southwest to the entrance of the adjacent Perryville Wastewater Treatment Plant and to Perryville Community Park located at the Perry Point promontory east of the Perry Point VA Medical Center property.
 From here, the route passes south of an IKEA distribution center before it reaches a dead end.

 In a March 8, 1967, agreement, the Maryland State Roads Commission agreed to transfer maintenance of part of MD 7 and all of MD 271 to the town of Perryville upon the completion of a new highway and bridge from MD 7 across the Pennsylvania Railroad (now Amtrak) to serve the peninsula south of the railroad between Mill Creek and Furnace Bay.
 The new highway, designated MD 327, was constructed in 1968, the same year Firestone Plastics opened a chemical plant on the present site of the IKEA distribution center.
 The state highway had no name as of 1999; it was designated Firestone Road in 2001 and Ikea Way in 2004 shortly after the opening of the IKEA distribution center.
 In 2018, MD 327 was extended east from Marion Tapp Parkway to a dead end after it was determined that stretch of Ikea Way was maintained by the state.